Last Updated on

 In order to check for fleas and ticks, we recommend a weekly check of their skin and fur.
 Since fleas and ticks can get out of control quickly, weekly fur checks are important to eliminate the problem quickly.

 With something as important as flea and tick prevention, it can be tough to know which products will actually get the job done.
-We’ve done the research for you and put together a list of flea and tick prevention collars that we trust!
+We’ve done the research for you and put together a list of the best flea collars that we trust!

 The Seresto flea and tick collar stands out from the rest with its impressive ability to eliminate fleas and ticks long term.
 This collar is recommended by veterinary professionals, as well as offered in veterinary clinics.
 Seresto is a brand that experts trust to keep your dog free of crawling critters for 6 months.